ZunairaSid/100-Days-Of-DevOps/README.md

 - [x] Migrate data from a Relational Database to DynamoDB.<br>
 - [x] Provision a DynamoDB Accelerator (DAX) on existing DynamoDB solution.<br>
 - [x] Utilize write sharding to optimize data ingestion in Dynamodb.<br>
-- [ ] Use Data Pipeline to copy DynamoDB data to an S3 bucket.
+- [x] Use Data Pipeline to copy DynamoDB data to an S3 bucket.<br>
-- [ ] Choose the right size EC2 instance for cost optimization.<br>
+- [x] Choose the right size EC2 instance for cost optimization.<br>
 - [x] Create and configure a CloudTrail trail and a CloudWatch Logs & alarms ,in order to set up access email alerts for an S3 bucket write/read.<br>
 - [x] Create a Windows EC2 instance and connected it through the remote desktop protocol(RDP).<br>
-- [ ] Set AWS CloudWatch Logs and Incident Response using Elasticsearch ,Route 53 ,VPC Flow Logs,Elasticsearch Service and Kibana.
 - [x] Configure CloudWatch alarm with SNS and send email on EC2 shut down.<br>
 - [x] Config cloud watch dashboard to monitor resource utilization using custom widget and metrics.<br>
-- [ ] Build CI/CD pipeline using AWS Pipeline to deploy static website on s3.
+- [x] Build CI/CD pipeline using AWS Pipeline to deploy static website on s3.<br>
-- [ ] Build a simple serverless website with route53 , API gateway and lambda.
+- [x] Build a simple serverless website with route53 , API gateway and lambda.<br>
-- [ ] Create Serverless web page with API gateway and lambda .
+- [x] Create Serverless web page with API gateway and lambda .<br>
-- [ ] Create a reminder serverless application using a static website , hosted on S3 , using AWS Step Functions, API Gateway, AWS Lambda.
+- [x] Create a reminder serverless application using a static website , hosted on S3 , using AWS Step Functions, API Gateway, AWS Lambda.<br>
-- [ ] Trigger a Lambda function using SQS and dynamoDB.
+- [x] Trigger a Lambda function using SQS and dynamoDB.<br>
 - [x] See logs using cloudwatch &amp; create billing alarms. <br>
 - [x] Create an Aurora database cluster and a database parameter group, along with a custom endpoint. <br>
 - [x] Create an Aurora MySQL database cluster in private subnet. <br>